AdobeDocs/commerce-contributor/src/pages/guides/maintainers/handbook.md

 #### Related pull requests

-Magento is a complex platform and, some changes may require changes in multiple repositories.
+Magento Open source is a complex platform and, some changes may require changes in multiple repositories.
 For example, if a contributor’s PR performs a change on a feature that is being used on the Adobe Commerce edition, it may require a parallel PR in that repository.

 In that case, builds need to run using the changes from both PRs.
 To do so, use the 'related pull requests' feature.
 This feature is enabled by adding the link to the related pull request on the main pull request description using Github keywords.
 Details on this are in the [Contributor Guide](../code-contributions/pull-request-tests.md#related-pull-requests).